vitiral/simple-quality/README.md

 By Garrett Berg

 # Introduction
-This is a short, free and open book aimed towards helping software developers improve their software quality.
+This is a short and open-source book aimed towards helping software developers improve their software quality.
 It is targeted towards an audience that:
 - knows at least one programming language
 - knows revision control.
 If you don't know one, learn git
-- wants a brief guide on how to have fewer bugs, re-designs and headaches
+- wants a brief guide on how to have fewer bugs, re-designs and headaches in all of their projects

-This book can be read in full at **[gitbooks](1)**.
+This book can be read in full at **[gitbooks][1]**.
 It is in a pre-release status, so is NOT content-complete or edited as much as the author would like.
 Comments and suggestions are always welcome.

-This book can be very beneficial for you.
-To give you an idea of what the purpose is, I want you to think back to the time you first learned revision control.
+The concepts and tools introduced in this book will make developing software simpler and more fun.
+Think back to the time you first learned revision control.
 Think about how you were backing up files before that point.
 Maybe you were copying folders with the date changed?
 Maybe you were not backing up at all?
-How catastrophic one small change could be to your entire project?
+How catastrophic could one small change be to your entire project?

 However you did (or didn't) track your changes, think about your life before and after revision control.
 Things were a lot different, and all you had to learn in order